sulfurlinux/Quickshell-rice/README.md

 ## Todo

-1. FIX THE LOCKSCREEN
+- FIX THE LOCKSCREEN
-2. Potential Errors in extract_color.py (unlikely)
-3. Center the clock in quickshell/bars/bar.qml
+- Center the clock
+- Fix the Workspace order
+- Fix the scratchpad numbers
+- Fix the broken characters

 ## Roadmap